jessept/table_talk/README.md

 In order for it to work, Kafka's REST API needs to be installed and working, so if you don't have it installed, use [this quickstart link] (http://docs.confluent.io/3.0.0/kafka-rest/docs/intro.html#kafkarest-intro).

-Once confluent is installed, make sure you have the following running
+#After Kafka's REST API is installed, make sure the following are running:

 ./bin/zookeeper-server-start ./etc/kafka/zookeeper.properties